KiltedCode/khandaria-campaign/README.md

 ## Meet the Party

-Belsarin, Pylia, Faleor.
+Belsaran, Pylia, Faleor.
 The names of (soon to be) legends.
 Meet the adventurers, read their stories, meet their companions.

 Marc
-- `Belsarin`: human unchained monk (10)
+- `Belsaran`: human unchained monk (10)
 - `Cedric`: human summoner synthesist (10)

 Cat